 - finish with kosher salt and fresh cracked pepper to taste

-Play Gravy Train by Mark Knopfler, and get on the Gravy Train.
+Play Gravy Train by Mark Knopfler, and get on that Gravy Train.

 - Preheat a large stainless steel (not non stick!) saucepan over medium heat.
 Add one tablespoon of canola oil, onion, salt, pepper and Poultry Seasoning and sauté until the onion starts to take on some color, 4-5 minutes.